Product Testing

 JOBST

-In order to replicate ‘real world’ forces acting on wheels in a lab environment, Tom Ritchey designed his own wheel testing machine named JOBST - an homage to his mentor Jobst Brandt.
-JOBST assists Ritchey on a daily basis to test wheels under various weight loading, resistance, speed and road conditions to monitor performance during the development process and test wheels to their limits in a controlled environment.
+To simulate “real world” forces acting on wheels in a lab environment, Tom Ritchey designed his own wheel testing machine and called it JOBST in homage to his mentor, Jobst Brandt.
+JOBST tests wheels under various loads, resistances, speeds, and road conditions to monitor performance during a wheel’s development process, and to test wheels to their limits in a controlled environment.

 Join now for engaging stories, exclusive offers and product news delivered right to your inbox.